Pontiac Bonneville: Eighth generation (1987–1991)

 For 1987, Pontiac migrated the Bonneville from the rear-drive G-body with a V8 to the GM's one year old front-drive H Body platform, shared with the Buick LeSabre and Oldsmobile 88.
 Initially, a 150 hp 3.8 L V6 was the sole engine, mated to a four-speed Hydramatic 4T60 automatic — in base and LE trim levels.
 The base model was only used for 1987.
 For LE models, an SSE sport package was also available featuring a quicker gear ratio, sportier suspension and more standard features, marketed as having a more sporty, European character than the LeSabre and 88.

 For model year (MY) 1988, Pontiac replaced the LG3 engine with a revised version of the same engine, with an increase of 10 hp and 10 ft⋅lbf (14 N⋅m) of torque — the 3.8 engine now used a regular production code (RPO) LN3 and was now called the 3800 V6.
 Featuring sequential-port fuel injection, the engine produced 165 hp and 210 lbft.
 Other models on the H-body platform were fitted with the LN3 engine one year later, in 1989.
 The LN3 was used through 1991, since the Bonneville was redesigned for the 1992 model year.

 Also in 1988, the LE model, which was previously the top trim level for 1987, becomes the base trim.
 The base model, which was used for 1987, was dropped.
-Additionally, two new models are introducedL: the midlevel SE, which went from an option package to a trim level, and the SSE trim.
+Additionally, two new models are introduced: the midlevel SE, which went from an option package to a trim level, and the SSE trim.
 The SE and SSE trims were then available with many more comfort and convenience options standard such as: electronic climate control, a digital compass, Driver Information Center, 8-way (14-way for the SSE according to GM material) power leather seats, heated power mirrors, CD player with the premium sound package and many more.

 The SSE features an extra deep rear valence, a spoiler, lower body cladding, a digital compass/trip computer, an eight speaker premium sound system and much more.
 One notable feature of the SSE was the addition of an automatic leveling rear air suspension, which also included an inflator in the trunk.
 The SSE trim was exclusively equipped with an exterior sport appearance package that included body cladding, assorted ground effects, a body color grille and removal of the Bonneville door badges and Pontiac trunk badge, and replacing the Bonneville trunk badge with an SSE Bonneville badge.

-For 1989, a compact disc player and remote keyless entry became optional.
+For 1989, a CD player and remote keyless entry became optional.
 For 1990 models, a facelift was introduced for the Bonneville, with revisions to the grille, headlights, and taillights, which included amber rear turn signal indicators.
 For the 1991 model year, Pontiac made suspension revisions.
 1991 was also the last year for the first front-wheel-drive generation of the Bonneville.